ajtran303/bball-stats/README.md

 python3 -m unittest
 ```

+I have tests for my functions that make stats, clean data, and balance teams.
+I do not have testa for the "view logic" in my dunder main statement.
+I would need to learn about mocking and stubbing user input in order to test those.
+For now I'm okay with testing the "implementation logic".

 ### Generate a coverage report (optional)

 1. Activate a virtual environment to install the `coverage` package: